grpc/proposal/A77-xds-rate-limiting-rlqs.md

 3. RPCs will be matched into buckets using [Unified Matcher API].
 4. One of the matching mechanisms will be [CEL](https://cel.dev/) (Common Expression Language).
-5. RLQS filter state will persist across LDS/RDS updates using cache retention mechanism similar to the one implemented for [gRFC A83].
+5. RLQS Filter State will persist across LDS/RDS updates using cache retention mechanism described in [gRFC A83].

-### Related Proposals:
+### Related Proposals

 * [A27: xDS-Based Global Load Balancing][gRFC A27]
 * [A36: xDS-Enabled Servers][gRFC A36]